JDay2/StudentRegistrationSystem/README.md

+# Compilation and Login References
+Compilation is performed with g++ driver.cpp
+Program is run with a.out or any user specified name Generic Users Credentials Referenced As USERNAME | PASSWORD Generic Admin - admin | password
+Generic Faculty - teacher | password
+Generic Student - student | password

 # Notes
 login works and passes a pointer to a user object back to driver (our main) based on utype of current user it calls the appropriate main page I have a mock one set up for faculty atm